What Are the Main Parts of Your Heating Air Conditioning Unit?

 Evaporator

-The evaporator coil in your air conditioner is what cools your house.
-The evaporator coil is located in a box attached to or inside your gas furnace (if you have one) or in an air handler, in the absence of.
-The evaporator is the place where the refrigerant turns into a liquid and then absorbs heat from the air in your home.
+The evaporator coil in your air conditioner is the one that cools your house.
+The evaporator is located inside a box that is connected to your gas furnace or inside it (if you own one).
+If you don’t, the evaporator can be found in an air handler.
+The evaporator is where refrigerant transforms into a liquid and then absorbs heat from the air inside your home.

 A fan blows your home’s warm indoor air over the evaporator coil.
-This air is cooled as heat is removed from the evaporator.
-This lowers the temperature of your indoor air.
-The cooled air is circulated through the ductwork of your home to each of the rooms.
+The air is then cooled through the removal of heat from the evaporator, which changes the refrigerant’s temperature and lowers the temperature of your home’s air.
+The cool air is circulated through the ductwork in your home to each of the rooms.

-Unlike the compressor, which requires to create refrigerant gas at extremely high temperatures to ensure efficient cooling, the evaporator only needs to bring its boiling point to a lower temperature to allow for efficient air cooling.
-The evaporator also uses its own fans to help to achieve this final goal.
+Unlike the compressor, which requires to make the refrigerant gas at high temperatures for efficient cooling, the evaporator only has to bring its boiling point to a low temperature for effective air cooling.
+The evaporator uses its own fans in order to accomplish this objective.

-The metering device of the evaporator assists to ensure that the refrigerant is at the same amount of liquid within it.
-The low-side floating is designed to open when there is no liquid in the evaporator.
-It will close when liquid is introduced into the coils.
+The metering device of the evaporator assists to ensure that the refrigerant has the same amount of liquid in it.
+The float on the low-side is designed to open when there’s no liquid in the evaporator, and closes when it detects liquid entering the coils.

-There are two kinds of evaporators: noncased and cased.
-The most common type of evaporator that you will find in your home is the cased one.
-It is housed inside the casing made of metal that covers your air conditioning unit.
-Uncased evaporators are similar to the cased evaporators, however they don’t have a protective outer shell.
+There are two kinds of evaporators: noncased and cases-based.
+The most popular type of evaporator that you will find in your home is the cased one.
+It is enclosed within the metal casing that protects your air conditioning unit.
+A non-cased evaporator is the same but it doesn’t have the outer shell that protects it.

-Although both evaporators serve the same purpose, it’s crucial to select a model able to meet the specific requirements of your home.
-Certain models are more suited to extreme environments, while others may be more suitable in milder conditions.
-Also, you should consider how easy it will be to clean and maintain the evaporator, as this can save you time, money and hassle in the long time.
+Both evaporators serve the same purpose but it’s crucial to select one that is able to satisfy your home’s particular needs.
+For instance, certain models are more suited to harsher working environments, while others are more suitable for more moderate conditions.
+Think about how easy it is to clean and maintain your evaporator.
+This could help you save time, money and hassle.

 Condenser

-Condensers are one of the three major components of your cooling system.
-They help it work efficiently.
-The condenser is outside the home and is connected to the evaporator by refrigerant pipes.
-It is comprised of metal fins and fans that help remove heat from the refrigerant which has been transferred from the evaporator.
-The heat that is removed from the refrigerant gas allows it to cool and turn back into liquid form.
+The condenser is one of three main components of your air conditioning system that help keep it working efficiently.
+The condenser is outside the home and is connected to the evaporator via refrigerant pipes.
+It is comprised of metal fins and fans that work to remove the heat from the refrigerant which is being transported from the evaporator.
+The heat removed from refrigerant gas helps it cool before turning back into liquid form.

-Since the condenser is outside, it is exposed to the elements.
-Debris such as leaves or twigs grass clippings or roofing shingles, can cause damage to the condenser.
-By adding the universal HVAC condenser cover to your heating and cooling system can help to protect the equipment from accidental damage even when it’s not in use.
+Since the condenser is situated outdoors, it is susceptible to the elements.
+Leaves and twigs, grass clippings, or even roofing shingles, can cause damage to the condenser.
+A universal HVAC condenser can protect your heating and cooling equipment from damage when not in use.

-It is also important to not shade the condenser.
-Doing so can restrict air flow and force the compressor to work harder to cool your home.
-This could lead to increased energy costs and possibility of losing refrigerant.
+It is also essential to ensure that the condenser is not shaded.
+This can reduce air flow, forcing the compressor to work harder in order to cool your home.
+This can result in higher energy bills and a potential loss of refrigerant.

-Regular maintenance will ensure that your HVAC system is running efficiently.
-Regularly having a professional technician check every major component of your HVAC system will aid in preventing major issues.
-Additionally having a professional service team check your refrigerant levels frequently can also help to keep any problems from developing.
-By following these simple steps, you will be able to extend the lifespan of your cooling and heating system and lower your energy bills.
+Regular maintenance of your HVAC system can help ensure that the condenser is operating properly.
+Regularly having a professional technician inspect the major components of your HVAC system will aid in preventing major issues.
+Additionally having an expert service team monitor your refrigerant levels frequently will also help keep any problems from developing.
+By following these steps, you can help to prolong the life of your heating and cooling system and lower your energy bills.

 Compressor

-The compressor is the heart of your air conditioning.
-It circulates refrigerant throughout the system, which keeps everything cool.
-It’s like the blood in your body, since it circulates coolant between the condenser and evaporator coils.
-If something is wrong with the compressor, it will stop the condenser and evaporator from completing their tasks and will make your home uncomfortably warm.
+A compressor is the core of your air conditioning unit, and it circulates refrigerant throughout the system to keep it cool.
+It’s similar to the blood that flows through your body, pumping the coolant between your evaporator coils as well as the condenser.
+If something goes wrong with the compressor, it can stop the evaporator and condenser from completing their tasks and leave your home feeling uncomfortable warm.

-There are several different kinds of HVAC compressors, and each one has distinct advantages and disadvantages.
-A reciprocating compressor, as an example, has a piston moving up and down in the piston.
-This creates a suction that draws in the refrigerant.
-When the piston is moving downwards it decreases the volume of gas.
-A discharge valve opens to release the pressurized refrigeration into the condenser.
+There are a myriad of different kinds of HVAC compressors.
+Each comes with its own advantages and drawbacks.
+A reciprocating compressor, for example, has a piston moving upwards and downwards within the cylindrical.
+This produces a suction that draws in refrigerant.
+As the piston moves downward it reduces the gas volume.
+A discharge valve then opens to let the pressurized refrigeration from the condenser.

-This type of compressor is also equipped with a clutch and a crankshaft which helps the piston to compress air.
-A Rotary compressor, on the other side, has blades within the cylinder that assist in helping compress the air.
-This kind of compressor is very quiet, which makes it a popular choice for homes.
+This type of compressor is equipped with a clutch, and a crankshaft that aids the piston compress the air.
+A Rotary compressor, on other hand, has blades inside the cylinder that help to compress the air.
+This kind of compressor is quiet, which makes it a popular option for residential use.

-Both kinds of HVAC compressors are designed to increase the temperature of the refrigerant liquid while it is compressed, ensuring that the vapor which exits the compressor is high-pressure and high-temperature.
-Since heat naturally flows from higher temperature substances to those with lower temperatures, the hot vapor is able to move into the evaporator coils and return to its original liquid state.
+The HVAC compressors of both types are designed to increase the temperature of the liquid while it is compressed.
+This creates an extremely high-temperature, high-pressure liquid.
+Since heat naturally flows from higher temperature substances to lower-temperature ones the hot vapor is able to move into the evaporator coils before it can change back to its liquid state.

-You can avoid the majority of AC issues by staying on top with your maintenance schedule.
-This will ensure that your equipment will last for years and provide you with peace of mind knowing that your home will always be comfortable.
-If you do encounter a problem with the compressor then your Griffith Energy Services technician can assist you in determining what repair options are best for you.
+While you can’t prevent the occasional problem with the compressor, you can prevent the majority of AC problems by staying on top of your maintenance schedule.
+This will help your equipment last for a long time, and will provide you with peace of mind knowing your home is always in good condition.
+Griffith Energy Services can help you decide on the best repair options should you have a compressor issue.

 Thermostat

-The thermostat is your heating and cooling system’s brain, and it controls the time and frequency at which the system turns on and off.
-It measures the temperature of the air and compares it with an established desired level.
-The thermostat will send an indication to alter the temperature if off a few degrees.
-The majority of modern thermostats employ the digital sensor, also known as the thermistor, which measures the temperature.
-The thermistor is made up of two metals that expand in different ways when heated up, causing the metals to bend in opposite directions.
-When the thermistor reaches the temperature it was set to it sends a signal to the circuit board that your heating or AC should be switched on.
+The thermostat is the brains of your heating and cooling system, allowing it to control the time and frequency at which it turns off and on.
+It compares the air temperature to a pre-set desired level.
+The thermostat will send a signal to adjust the temperature if it is off by a few degrees.
+The majority of modern thermostats gauge temperature by using the digital sensor, also known as a thermistor.
+The thermistor consists of two different metals that expand at different rates as they warm up, causing them to bend in opposite directions.
+When the thermistor is at its temperature it sends a signal to the circuit board to start your heating or AC system.

-The touchscreens on the latest models make it easy to program and operate.
-They are often programmed to automatically cool or heat your house at specific times, which saves you the headache of manually setting the temperature each day.
-Additionally, they offer information on energy usage so you can learn how to reduce expenses.
+Modern thermostats come with touchscreens that make them easy to use and program.
+They are usually programmed to automatically cool or heat your home at certain times, which saves you the effort of having to manually set it each day.
+Additionally, they offer reports on energy usage so that you can figure out how to cut back on costs.

-If you have an older electromechanical model, the way it operates is a little more complex.
-It is made up of a bimetallic ring that is bonded with mercury to a vial.
-If the temperature changes in the vial, it causes the mercury in the vial to shift and complete or interrupt an electrical circuit.
-When the vial is tilted, it triggers the thermostat to turn on the cooling or heating system.
+If you have an older electromechanical model, the way that it works is a little more complex.
+It is comprised of a bimetallic ring that is bonded with mercury to the vial.
+When the temperature fluctuates it causes the mercury inside the vial to move in a way, interrupting or completing an electrical circuit.
+When the vial is tipped it triggers the thermostat to start the cooling or heating system.

-You must regularly clean your thermostat in order to eliminate dust.
-Also, make sure that it isn’t bent or loose.
-In some cases the thermostat could be experiencing issues with its readings due to a dirty evaporator coil or the thermistor being damaged.
-In that scenario, you’ll require an expert to fix it.
-If you are experiencing a other issue, like a blank display Try changing your batteries or checking that your breaker is not in a state of being tripped.
-This is a good illustration of how your HVAC system can be more efficient if you spend the time to understand it and optimize its use.
+To ensure that your thermostat is in good condition It is essential to be sure to clean it on a regular basis to remove any dust that has accumulated.
+Also, make sure it isn’t crooked or loose.
+In some instances, the thermostat’s readings could be incorrect due to a dirty or damaged evaporator coil.
+In this situation you’ll need to contact a professional to fix the problem.
+If you’re experiencing different issue, for instance a blank display, try changing your batteries or checking whether your breaker has not in a state of being tripped.
+This is a great example of how you can improve the efficiency of your HVAC system more efficient by gaining knowledge about it and maximizing its use.

 Explore More